A Founder's Guide to 15 Active Biotech VCs

 Image of Anzu Partners - Top VCs in Biotechnology

-• Investment stages: Seed to post-IPO, private equity, and debt
+• Investment stages: Seed, early and late-stage venture, private equity, debt, and post-IPO

-• Industries of focus: Industrial technology, life sciences, biotechnology
+• Industries of focus: Biotechnology, industrial, and life science

 • Geographical presence: Washington, D.C.